 - As a superfan, there is probably a big chance that they already have the video you need on their phone ready to be uploaded.

 - Competition type: Skill-based, basically you choose the best video clips through internal votes.
-Or you can use a third party software to draw a winner for you.
+Or you can use third-party software to draw a winner for you.

 Now that you have all those amazing user-generated videos it’s time to give back to your audience.
 Pick the best footage and use your favorite video editing platform to create NOT JUST ONE but MANY videos.

-IMPORTANT: ensure all videos posted are consistent (same intro and outro, same font and style guide use throughout the videos).
-This is crucial as people like consistency and it makes it easier for them to remember your channel and brand, canva.com is a great tool if you want to create customised opening and closing or you could use a video platform like vloggi.com to create a template for videos that can be reusable throughout the whole competition.
+IMPORTANT: ensure all videos posted are consistent (same intro and outro, same font and style guide used throughout the videos).
+This is crucial as people like consistency and it makes it easier for them to remember your channel and brand, Canva is a great tool if you want to create customised opening and closing or you could use a video platform like Vloggi to create a template for videos that can be reusable throughout the whole competition.

 Video marketing ideas for small business

-Moreover, create short marketing videos is being preferred and openly pushed by Google and Facebook which means that a lot of writing and photo content now needs to be replaced with videos.
+Moreover, creating short marketing videos is being preferred and openly pushed by Google and Facebook which means that a lot of writing and photo content now needs to be replaced with videos.